Salahuddin Quader Chowdhury: Personal life

 Chowdhury's brother, Giasuddin Quader Chowdhury, was a member of parliament from Bangladesh Nationalist Party.
 Other two brothers were Saifuddin and Jamaluddin.
 Industrialist brothers Salman F Rahman and Sohel Rahman were their cousins.
-On 3 January 2005, he met Sheikh Hasina and invited her to his son's, Fazlul, wedding.
+On 3 January 2005, he met Sheikh Hasina and invited her to his son Faiyyaz's wedding.
+Hasina said that she couldn't attend the wedding due to security concerns after the 2004 Dhaka grenade attack.
+There were accusations that Salahuddin was involved in the grenade attack on Sheikh Hasina, to which Salahuddin replied that had he been behind the attack, the grenade wouldn't have missed Hasina.